Initial Teacher Training (ITT)

 Primary and Secondary Subjects

 We offer a broad range of secondary school subjects.
-At Primary level we offer general Primary (Key Stage 1 and 2) which trains you to be a primary school teacher.
+At Primary level we offer general Primary (Key Stage 1 and 2).

-We have vacancies in the following subjects for 2022-23:
+We have vacancies in the following subjects across our partner schools for 2022-23:

 The subjects we offer will vary year on year.